The DuVals of Virginia: A Bibliography Compiled by Joel Stanford Hays

 About the DuVals

-Florida Founder William P. DuVal: Frontier Bon Vivant by James M. Denham published in 2015 is available from The University of South Carolina Press.
+Florida Founder William P. DuVal: Frontier Bon Vivant by James M. Denham published in 2015 is available from The University of South Carolina Press and Amazon.
 Dr. Denham has written a biography of William Pope Duval.
 He gave a talk to the Association at the Holiday Inn, Tallahassee, Florida, in 2017, available here.

 Mt.
 Comfort Plantation: A History and Description of an Authentic Colonial Virginia Home by Richard L. Guild, a “pamphlet” type publication, was privately printed in 1983.
 Mr. Guild’s Mt.
 Comfort should not be confused with Mt.
 Comfort, the Richmond home of Samuel DuVal.
 The Mt.
 Comfort of Appomattox was named by Samuel DuVal’s son in honor of his parent’s home, possibly after the original Mt.
 Comfort was destroyed by fire.
 Mr. Guild advised the Association that Mt.
 Comfort was struck by lightening several years ago and destroyed by fire.
 All of the contents were lost, including extra copies of his book.
 A few copies may be available from online booksellers.

 The DuVal Family in Richmond: The First One Hundred Years (1750-1850) by Joseph Stephen Hays.
 Mr. Hays presented this PowerPoint to the Association at the Omni Hotel, Richmond, Virginia, in 2003, revised 2005, available here in PDF.

 “Lilium Inter Spinas”: The DuVal Family Heirloom and Coat of Arms by Joseph Stephen Hays.
 Mr. Hays writes on the history of the DuVal heirloom, described as a tureen, and the coat of arms, available here in PDF.